MultiCraft/repixture/mods/rp_mobs/API.md

 #### `rp_mobs.on_death_default(mob, killer)`

 The default handler for `on_death` of the mob's entity definition.
-It must be set explicitly for every mob, unless you want to have a custom death handling.
+It should be set explicitly for every mob, unless you want to have a custom death handling.
 Currently, the default death handler just drops the mob death items.

 Set `on_death = rp_mobs.on_death_default` to use the default death behavior.

+Remember that `on_death` is a built-in Minetest event, so it is triggered even if the mob doesn't use the 'Dying' subsystem.

 #### `rp_mobs.on_punch_default(mob, puncher, time_from_last_punch, tool_capabilities, dir, damage)`